PLATINUM2025

 SOURCE: Self-reported by organization

 The American Association of University Women (AAUW) is the nation's leading voice promoting equity and education for women and girls.
 AAUW's mission is to advance gender equity for women and girls through research, education, and advocacy.
 A lack of gender equity creates numerous societal repercussions, such as gender discrimination, disparate educational and professional opportunities, and an absence of legal protections that negatively impact women and girls in their everyday lives.
-AAUW is at the forefront of the movement for women and girls in leadership development, economic empowerment and education and training.
-Through hands-on educational programming, generous endowed fellowships and grants, innovative research, and meaningful advocacy, we have expanded opportunities for women since 1881--from Nobel awardee Marie Curie to astronauts Judith Resnik and Mae Jemison—unleashing their potential and advancing opportunities for all women and girls.
+To address those challenges/gaps, AAUW provides resources in leadership development, economic empowerment, education and training.
+Through hands-on educational programming, generous endowed fellowships and grants, innovative research, and meaningful advocacy, we have expanded opportunities for women since 1881—unleashing their potential and advancing opportunities for all women and girls.

 Our programs